 State Owned housing stock should be well maintained, energy efficient, and affordable.
 The public and key stakeholders must therefore be involved in the development and ongoing review of the State's affordable housing strategy.

 The Greens (WA) want:

-- all Australians to have access to adequate, safe, secure and affordable housing1
+- all residents of Western Australia to have access to adequate, safe, secure and affordable housing2 that meets their needs

-- the housing needs of First Nations people to be met as a matter of urgency and First Nations people to have access to adequate, secure, well-maintained, safe and culturally appropriate long-term housing, wherever they live (see also The Greens (WA) First Nations Peoples policy)
+- First Nations people to be the decision makers regarding their housing needs, ensuring access to adequate, secure, well-maintained, safe and culturally appropriate long-term housing, regardless of location (see also The Greens (WA) First Nations Peoples policy)

-- local and State planning rules to ensure that affordable housing is available close to jobs, schools and other essential services
+- local and State planning rules to ensure that a broad range of affordable housing options are available within convenient access to jobs, schools and other essential services and amenities

 - increased infill targets to provide sustainable, high quality, higher density housing along public transport corridors with strong governance and design frameworks in place to transform these corridors back to ‘high streets’ which are attractive options for people to live and work in